 Using public restrooms

-Most people experiencing social phobia will try to avoid situations that provoke dread or otherwise cause them much distress.
+Most people with social phobia will try to avoid situations that cause distress.

-The anxiety associated with agoraphobia is so severe that panic attacks are not unusual.
-Individuals with agoraphobia typically try to avoid the location or cause of their fear.
+The anxiety of agoraphobia is so severe that panic attacks are not unusual.
+People with agoraphobia often try to avoid the location or cause of their fear.
 Agoraphobia involves fear of situations like the following: